 The family behind Kangaroo Bus Lines

-Kangaroo Bus Lines is a family run business, with our 4 generations of Websters, history and passion.
+Kangaroo Bus Lines is a family run business, with our four generations of Websters, history and passion.

 It all started in 1978, when Stan Webster moved to Queensland and bought Kangaroo Line, a modest fledgling operation with a mere six buses in the then-wide open region of Caboolture.

-His son, Daryl, help run and build Kangaroo Line; offering the community new and improved transport services in the area.
+His son, Daryl, helped run and build Kangaroo Line; offering the community new and improved transport services in the area.
 Daryl and his wife, Jan, started the touring side of the business and later had two children.
-Today, their daughter, Tania Hamilton (Chief Financial Officer) and son, Darren Webster (Chief Executive Officer) are helping to build Kangaroo Bus Lines into the efficient, streamlined operation it has become.
+Today, their daughter, Tania Hamilton (Chief Financial Officer), and son, Darren Webster (Chief Executive Officer), are helping to build Kangaroo Bus Lines into the efficient, streamlined operation it has become.

 Darren’s wife Tish, and their daughter, Shari, work in accounts with Tania, Darren’s previously mentioned sister.

-Dale Webster, Darren’s son, started his journey with Kangaroo Bus Lines as a school based apprenticeship mechanic.
-Today, he runs the KBL workshop, servicing the company’s large fleet in excess of 135 vehicles.
+Dale Webster, Darren’s son, started his journey with Kangaroo Bus Lines as a school-based apprentice mechanic.
+Today, he runs the KBL workshop, servicing the company’s large fleet in excess of 140 vehicles.